hansrajsahani/hansrajsahani/README.md

 - 👋 Hi, I’m @hansrajsahani
-- 👀 I’m tech enthusiast, developing projects and finding solutions.
+- 👀 I’m tech enthusiast, developing ideas and solutions.
 - 🌱 I’m currently learning programming and electronic circuits
 - 💞️ I’m looking to collaborate on software and hardware projects
 - 📫 U can reach out to me at hansrajsahani717@gmail.com